xmtp/libxmtp/xmtp_mls/README.md

 - ADD_MEMBERS // An intent to add members to the group
 - REMOVE_MEMBERS // An intent to remove members from the group
 - KEY_UPDATE // An intent to update your own group key

+### OUTBOUND_WELCOME_STATE

+- PENDING // Needs to wait for commit to be applied before sending
+- READY_TO_SEND
+- SENT // Messages may be deleted at this point.
+We may decide to remove this state altogether.

 ## State Machine